DFHack/dfhack/docs/builtins/keybinding.rst

 bindings are not remembered between runs of the game unless re-created in :file:`dfhack-config/init/dfhack.init`.

-Hotkeys can be any combinations of Ctrl/Alt/Shift with A-Z, 0-9, F1-F12, or `
+Hotkeys can be any combinations of Ctrl/Alt/Shift with any key recognized by SDL.
-(the key below the :kbd:`Esc` key on most keyboards).
 You can also represent mouse buttons beyond the first three with ``MOUSE4`` through ``MOUSE15``.

 Usage
 -----